 III.
-CONCLUSION
+CLOSING

-Bajo people has a 'living law' that is in accordance with the values of maintaining the sustainability of the coastal and marine environmental areas.
-Bajo's 'living law' prohibits the disposal of garbage and household waste into the sea, prohibits killing turtles (turtle tilowan food), prohibits damage to corals and fishing activities near coral reefs.
+The Bajo tribal community is one of the tribes in Indonesia who live in coastal areas and in marine areas.
+The Bajo people have a 'living law' that is in accordance with the values of maintaining the sustainability of the coastal and marine environmental areas.
+The Bajo's 'living law' prohibits the disposal of garbage and household waste into the sea, prohibits killing turtles (turtle tilowan food), prohibits damage to corals and fishing activities near coral reefs.
 The Bajo's people also have a prohibition on going to sea during the spawning period of fish (food tilowan power).
-The majority of the Bajo's 'living law' are in accordance with the preservation of coastal and marine areas.
-Currently, preservation of coastal and marine areas are still implemented, but some concerns that it would disappear over time as Bajo has contacted with tourists.
-Therefore, government shall focus on formulating law which is in accordance with the living law of Bajo.
+The majority of the Bajo's

+'living law' are in accordance with the preservation of coastal and marine areas.